Vyspace169/ACTS-Stress/README.md

 First, a simple overview of all classess is given, with their respective responsibilities.
 Aftwards a more in-depth version is given that shows the interface of each class.
 ![alt text](readme-content/actsclassbasic.png)

+Blue represents Controller classes.
+These are responable for system logic.
+They execute what should be executed and handle task management among them.

+Purple represents Boundary classes.
+These classes interface with the hardware and drivers.

+Red represents the Utility classes.
+These are support classes for the rest of the system created for maintanability and code structuring (reducing complexity).
 ![alt text](readme-content/actsclassinterface.png)
 ### Task structuring
 ![alt text](readme-content/actsconcurrency.png)